vratidc/vratidc.github.io/_posts/2020-09-08-hello-world.md

 We're starting an IMXD Blog!

-We will be posting all our updates and calls here.
+We will be posting our updates, calls, events and explorations here.

-You can visit this blog section from time to time to know about our ongoing explorations and activities.
+You can visit this blog section from time to time to know about our ongoing activities.

 See ya!